Through The Fibro Fog

 Just a few steps to make this rhubarb mocktail:

-diced rhubarb and a knife on a wooden chopping board.
+diced rhubarb and a knife on a wooden chopping board labelled number one.

 Step 1